IBM/SalesEnablement-VMware-L3/docs/Shared/Introduction.md

 ![type:video](./_videos/VMware L3 Shared Introduction.mp4)

 **IBM Cloud for VMware Solutions Shared** provides customizable deployment choices of VMware Virtual Data Center environments, all provisioned through automation via the IBM Cloud for standardized, reliable, enterprise-ready deployments.
 VMware Shared virtual data center instances can quickly and seamlessly migrate or deploy VMware workloads to the cloud — on top of IBM-hosted and VMware-certified infrastructure.
-The service is HIPAA-enabled, provides Identity Access Management (IAM) out of the box, and is validated for financial services use cases.
+The service provides Identity Access Management (IAM) out of the box and is validated for financial services use cases.

 #
 #IBM Cloud for VMware Solutions Shared is built around three key pillars: